The bonding process may enable inmates to be released from custody while waiting for their court date. There are four types of bonds.

 - PERSONAL RECOGNIZANCE BOND - Promise to appear in court when ordered and the inmate's agreement to abide by any special conditions that may be a condition of the bond.
 The judge may also require that the bond be co-signed by a second person to further insure the inmate's appearance in court.

 Prior to the first court appearance after arrest, the only bonds normally available are cash and surety bonds.
 A judge must authorize any other type of bond.

-Cash bonds may be paid at the Detention Center or at the court of record.
-Currency will be accepted at the detention center up to $500.
-Any cash bonds in excess of $500 must be paid in the form of money order or cashier's check.
+NO cash for bonds will be accepted at the Detention Center.
+All cash bonds must be paid at the court of record or jurisdiction.
+The Detention Center will accept Money orders or Cashier’s checks made to the court of record/jurisdictions for bonds.
 Bonds may also be paid from the inmate's commissary account.
 Cashier's checks or money orders should be made payable to the appropriate court.